 Everyone Needs Routine, Comprehensive Eye Exams

 A routine eye exam is your best defense against general health problems, eye disease, and vision problems.
 You may not even be aware that you have a problem.
-However, an eye exam can.
+However, an eye exam can detect vision problems, eye disease and should be part on your routine health care.
 Adults should schedule an optometrist appointment for a comprehensive eye exam every one to two years.

 Do You Feel Like Your Eyes Are Fine?